openfin/java-example/README.md

             controller.launchAndConnect(this.desktopCommandLine, listener, 10000);

-   listener is an instance of DesktopStateListener which provides callback on status of connections to runtime.
+   listener is an instance of DesktopStateListener which provides callback on status of connections to runtime.  desktopCommandLine is a string of arguments passed to OpenFinRVM.
+   This example by default passes remote config file for Hello OpenFin app.
+If the app is not installed, OpenFinRVM will install the app and start it as the first app in OpenFin RUntime.

 3. Create new application when clicking on Create App: